 - Usage-based pricing can be hard to predict as you grow

-- Self-hosting vs cloud is not 1-to-1
+- Self-hosting vs cloud is not feature-equivalent

 FAQ